Eugene Lewis

 Eugene Lewis (c.
 1940 - May 5, 2024) was an American political scientist.
 One of the leading academic authorities on the concept of political entrepreneurship, Lewis is the author of Public Entrepreneurship: Toward a Theory of Bureaucratic Political Power (1980).
-His current research focuses on the role of science and technology in politics and law.
-He has also published influential works on 'political entrepreneurs' such as Admiral Hyman Rickover.
+His later research focused on the role of science and technology in politics and law.
+He also published works on 'political entrepreneurs' such as Admiral Hyman Rickover.

-Lewis retired from a professorship of political science at New College of Florida in 2007.
-He also served as the school's former provost.
+Lewis retired as a professor of political science at New College of Florida in 2007.
+He also served as the college's provost.
+He is a sculptor whose work has received international recognition and critical acclaim.

-Additionally, Lewis is an internationally recognized and critically acclaimed sculptor.